davidjungermann/EDAF90-project/README.md

 Angular project in Web programming (EDAF90) at LTH.

 ### NOT functioning out of the box.
-Needs the corresponding API Key.
-Email me if you want to test it out.
+Contact me if you want to test it out!

 Instructions to run: